Written by: Maritza Barrera, LMFT

 So why would I, or anyone else, tell someone who is struggling with their mental health to “just get over”?
 Well, I’m sure there are many reasons, but the big one is social stigma.
 We don’t see a lack of serotonin (the neurotransmitter that makes us feel happy, relaxed, and much more) to be as limiting and in need of treatment as the person with no feeling in their legs.
 But, if we’re being honest, the person with a mental health condition is likely suffering so much more than can be known.
 The stigma makes people hide, it causes them to shun medication they might need to lead a happy and productive life, and it limits our ability to provide proper treatment.

 So if you are suffering with mental illness, don’t let the stigma get you down.
 Do your best to drown out the noise.
-And if you aren’t, please take this message and spread it far a wide.
+And please take this message and spread it far and wide.
 A pill is not so different from the wheelchair and we have to stop shaming those who need the meds.